Economy of the European Union: NUTS-1 and NUTS-2 regions

-The top 10 NUTS-1 and NUTS-2 regions with the highest GDP per capita are almost all, except one, in the first fifteen-member states: Prague is the only one in the 13 new member states that joined in May 2004, January 2007 and July 2013.
-The leading regions in the ranking of NUTS-2 regional GDP per inhabitant in 2019 were the Grand Duchy of Luxembourg (260%), the Southern region of Ireland (240%), and Prague, Czech Republic (205%).
-Figures for these three regions, however, were artificially inflated by the commuters who do not reside in these regions ("Net commuter inflows in these regions push up production to a level that could not be achieved by the resident active population on its own.
-The result is that GDP per inhabitant appears to be overestimated in these regions and underestimated in regions with commuter outflows.".
-Another example of artificial inflation is Groningen.
-The calculated GDP per capita is very high because of the large natural gas reserves in this region, but Groningen is one of the poorest parts in the Netherlands.
+The leading regions in the ranking of NUTS-2 regional GDP per inhabitant in 2024 were the Eastern and Midland region of Ireland (268%), the Grand Duchy of Luxembourg (245%), and the Southern region of Ireland (217%).

-Among the 16 NUTS-2 regions exceeding the 160% level in 2020, two were in Belgium, Germany, Ireland and the Netherlands and one each in the Czech Republic, Denmark, France, Poland, Romania, Slovakia and Sweden, as well as in the single region Grand Duchy of Luxembourg.
+Of the 20 richest regions in 2024, four were located in Germany, two in each of Ireland, Belgium, and the Netherlands, and one each in the Czech Republic, Romania, Hungary, Denmark, Italy, France, Poland, Sweden and Slovakia, as well as in the single region Grand Duchy of Luxembourg.

 The NUTS Regulation lays down a minimum population size of 3 million and a maximum size of 7 million for the average NUTS-1 region, whereas a minimum of 800,000 and a maximum of 3 million for NUTS-2 regions.
-This definition, however, is not respected by Eurostat.
+This definition, however, is not respected.
 For example, the région of Île-de-France, with 11.6 million inhabitants, is treated as a NUTS-2 region, while the state Free Hanseatic City of Bremen, with only 664,000 inhabitants, is treated as a NUTS-1 region.